First Grade Writing Standards

 Grade 1: Research and Inquiry

-First graders learn to gather information and use writing as a tool for inquiry and research in the following ways:
+A first grader will learn to gather information and use writing as a tool for inquiry and research in the following ways:

 First Grade Writing Tests